jakob-r/jakob-r.github.com/content/publications/richter_2013_ba.md

 ---
-title: "Analysing geo data on a street level performedon an example of road accidents in London"
+title: "Analyzing geo data on a street level performed on an example of road accidents in London"
 date: 2012-12-15
 pubtype: "Bachelor Thesis, Conference Talk"
 featured: true